pantsel/konnect-portal-ops-cli/README.md

 The tool is designed to perform various operations, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

+> The CLI is still under active development.
+Some features may not be fully supported yet.
+Use it responsibly and report any issues you encounter.

 ## Prerequisites

 Ensure that the Konnect Developer Portals are set up and pre-configured before using this tool.

-## Disclaimer

-The CLI is still under active development.
-Some features may not be fully supported yet.
-Use it responsibly and report any issues you encounter.

 ## Features